 The role of the health services manager

-As Australia’s largest employer, health services across the country are crying out for health professionals.
-This environment presents both a challenge and an opportunity for health professionals who are planning a move into management, or already find themselves there.
+This environment presents both a challenge and an opportunity for health professionals who are planning a move into management or have already found themselves there.

-The job of a health services manager is a wide and varied role that is almost as unique as the individuals who perform them.
-While the core abilities of leadership and problem solving remain constant – the variables of location, health specialisation and community make health services management a profession of many colours.
+But what is the role of a health services manager?
+While the core abilities of leadership and problem-solving remain constant, the variables of location, health specialisation and community make health services management a profession of many colours.

 To this end, UTS’s online Master of Health Services Management promises to arm you with the skills to navigate the politics, policy and data in health and social care.